-License rules help you specify the allocation and distribution of licenses across all of your applications and machines.
+License rules help you specify the distribution of licenses across all of your applications and machines.
+You can oversee your license pool and, based on your usage, use license rules to reallocate licenses and scale out certain applications.
 There are two types of rules: default and custom.
 We’ll break down these two types of rules below, though you can also read about them in our official documentation.

 The following image illustrates the flexibility of license assignments:

 Here are three examples of how license rules function based on the License Rules Overview diagram above.